Skip to main content

 Stockbyte/Stockbyte/Getty Images

-Round up a group of kids for a party, ply them with cake and soda and before you know it they’ll be bouncing off the walls, right?
+Round up a group of kids for a party, give them some cake and soda, and before you know it they’ll be bouncing off the walls, right?
 Not exactly.
 While many parents swear that sugar makes their kids hyperactive, a substantial body of research shows there’s no link between the two.

 The Sweet Truth